-Question Management response Who are the Authority's related parties?
-The Authority has a number of related parties in which there is a material impact to the financial statements via virtue of whether the Authority might have: • the potential either to be controlled or influenced by the party or • the potential to exert control or influence over the party (as defined by guidance in the Code).
+Question Management response What controls does the Authority have in place to identify, account for, and disclose related party transactions and relationships?
+A number of arrangements are in place for identifying the nature of a related party and reported value including: Maintenance of a Register of interests for Members, a register for pecuniary interests in contracts for Officers and Senior Managers requiring disclosure of related party transactions.
+Annual return from senior managers/officers requiring confirmation that they have read and understood the declaration requirements and stating details of any known related party interests.
+Annual return from Members stating details of any known related party interests.
+Annual return from Members stating details of any known related party interests.
+Review of in-year income and expenditure transactions with known identified related parties from prior year or known history.
+Review of related information with subsidiaries, companies and joint ventures, e.g. accounts.
+Review of the accounts payable system and identification of amounts paid to assisted or voluntary organisations.
+Who are the Authority's related parties, including changes from prior period?
+The Authority has a number of related parties in which there is a material impact to the financial statements via virtue of whether the Authority might have: the potential either to be controlled or influenced by the party or the potential to exert control or influence over the party (as defined by guidance in the Code).
 The Authority discloses its related parties under the following headings: 1.Central Government (Non Domestic Rates income) - central government has control influence over the Authority as the Authority needs to act in accordance with its statutory responsibilities.
 2.West Midland Local Authorities (Council Tax income) - these parties are subject to common control by central government and thus might be empowered to transact on non-commercial terms.
 There are processes in place to identify related party transactions with Members and Officers - Certain Members and Officers may have controlling influence or related interests with other of the Authority's related party organisations, such that they may be in a position to significantly influence the policies of the Authority.
-In 2014/15 there were no such related parties identified.
-What are the controls in place to identify, account for, and disclose, related party transactions and relationships?
-A number of arrangements are in place for identifying the nature of a related party and reported value including: • Maintenance of a Register of interests for Members, a register for pecuniary interests in contracts for Officers and Senior Managers requiring disclosure of related party transactions. • Annual return from senior managers/officers requiring confirmation that they have read and understood the declaration requirements and stating details of any known related party interests. • Annual return from Members stating details of any known related party interests. • Review of in-year income and expenditure transactions with known identified related parties from prior year or known history. • Review of related information with subsidiaries, companies and joint ventures, e.g. accounts. • Review of the accounts payable system and identification of amounts paid to assisted or voluntary organisations.
+In 2017/18 there were no such related parties identified.
+Going forward the Authority will have closer dealings with West Midlands Combined Authority in the continued move to be part of the WMCA, however this will not include any financial transaction to be reported in the financial statements note.

-Accounting Estimates
+Accounting estimates